 With this in mind, we’ve put together some basic tips on how to apply for a business loan.

 The first thing you need to do is check your own credit score.
 A late personal payment is enough to damage your chances of having a business loan application accepted, especially for SMEs and start-ups.

 Make sure your books are in good shape

 It goes without saying that your financial records and accounts need to be meticulously organised when going through the loan application process.

-If this is something you struggle with, consider seeking out the guidance of a qualified professional or implementing a simple bookkeeping software like Pandle.
+If this is something you struggle with, consider seeking out the guidance of a qualified professional or implementing a free accounting software like Pandle.

 Be honest with yourself and potential lenders